Summer Engineering Research Program (SERP)

 Hadley Susie, University of Nebraska Lincoln

-Experience German Science and Engineering and be part of a professional research team at Leibniz University Hannover, one of the 9 top technical universities (TU 9) in Germany!
+Experience German engineering and be part of a professional research team at Leibniz University Hannover, one of the 9 top technical universities (TU 9) in Germany!

 • Language: Fully conducted in English